nbicocchi/learn-microservices/modules/chassis-java/slides/1 - Spring ecosystem.md

 * Integration: remoting, JMS, JCA, JMX, email, tasks, scheduling, cache and observability.

 ### Spring Boot
-**Spring Boot simplifies the development of a Spring application.**

-**Spring Boot is an extension of the Spring framework that comes with default configuration with an opinionated take on building web application with Spring**.
+Spring Boot is an extension of the Spring framework that comes with default configuration with an opinionated take on building web application with Spring.
 Before Boot, a Spring application needed a lot of configuration just to get started.

-Spring Boot key features:

 * **Embedded web servers** (no need to deploy WAR files)
 * Provide **starter** dependencies to simplify your build configuration